 Road Construction

-Asphalt paving The District, nor the Board of Supervisors, initiates roadway improvements as SIRWCD has only limited powers under Chapter 298 of the Florida Statutes.
+Asphalt paving equipment paving roadway in South Indian River Water Control District The District, nor the Board of Supervisors, initiates roadway improvements as SIRWCD has only limited powers under Chapter 298 of the Florida Statutes.
 Under Special District regulations, improvement projects, such as roadway upgrades, are limited to those initiated by the landowners.
 The following information provides general guidance only.
 For further information, please contact the Manager of Operations at the District office or the District Engineer.
 There are currently three approved District standards for roads within the District:

 Unsurfaced roadways - Most of the roads within the District are considered "dirt" or unsurfaced roads.
 These roads contain, for the most part, roadway base material such as shellrock or limerock to stabilize the road and are maintained by grading and adding aggregate material when necessary.